gauravdave083/MongoDB_Quick/README.md

 ## MongoDB - Create Database

-MongoDB **use DATABASE_NAME** is used to create database.
+MongoDB   "_**use DATABASE_NAME**_"   is used to create database.
 The command will create a new database if it doesn't exist, otherwise it will return the existing database.